U-Kei (martial arts)

-U-Kei (U系, Yū Kei) is a Japanese combat sports related term that refers to shoot style professional wrestling, martial arts, or mixed martial arts organizations that are derived from the Universal Wrestling Federation (UWF) or have other shoot wrestling roots.
+U-Kei (U系, Yū Kei) is a Japanese combat sports related term that refers to shoot style professional wrestling, martial arts, or mixed martial arts organizations that have roots in or are influenced by the Universal Wrestling Federation (UWF).
 Through various splits, the U-Kei system also came to encompass deathmatch, lucharesu, and sports entertainment promotions.

 "U" refers to the UWF, a Japanese professional wrestling promotion that was active from 1984 to 1986.
 The UWF was founded by Hisashi Shinma and Akira Maeda after their departures from New Japan Pro-Wrestling.
 The UWF is credited with pioneering the shoot style of wrestling, which provided the foundation of modern mixed martial arts in both Japan and overseas.

 Following the collapse of the original UWF in 1986, the professional wrestling and mixed martial arts organizations that derived from the promotion became collectively known as "UWF-Kei", later shortened to "U-Kei".

 Background

 The Universal Wrestling Federation (UWF) was founded in 1984 by Hisashi Shinma and Akira Maeda following their departures from New Japan Pro-Wrestling (NJPW).
 The original UWF roster included Maeda, Rusher Kimura, Ryuma Go, Mach Hayato, and Gran Hamada.
 Soon, however, they were joined by Yoshiaki Fujiwara, Nobuhiko Takada, Kazuo Yamazaki, and Satoru Sayama.
 The arrival of these wrestlers changed the orientation of the UWF's wrestling from a traditional puroresu style to a more martial arts-oriented style.
 Maeda, Fujiwara, Takada, Yamazaki, and Sayama had been martial artists before joining NJPW, and they began incorporating amateur wrestling and other legitimate martial arts techniques, including catch wrestling holds and kickboxing strikes, which created a new form of wrestling called shoot style.
 Kimura, Go, and Hamada, unable to cope with the new shoot style of wrestling, decided to leave and join All Japan Pro Wrestling (AJPW) instead.
 Shinma would also depart for AJPW after disputes with Sayama.

 By 1985, Sayama had become alienated from the rest of the UWF.
 While the shoot style of wrestling introduced by Sayama was successful in increasing fan interest, many UWF wrestlers believed he held too much creative control and booking power.
 This came to a head in September 1985 when Maeda did not pull a kick during a match with Sayama, kicking him hard in the groin and causing a legitimate disqualification.
 As a result, Maeda was suspended and later fired by the UWF.
 Sayama, embittered with wrestling after this match, left the UWF and formed Shooto, one of the first mixed martial arts (MMA) promotions.
 Without its two top stars, the promotion dissolved and much of the roster returned to NJPW.